-Perhaps the most tedious part of a home security monitoring contract is an early-cancellation policy that requires you to pay most or all of the balance remaining on your account.
+Perhaps the most tedious part of a home security monitoring contract is an early cancellation policy that requires you to pay most or all of the balance remaining on your contract.
 While a perfect cancellation policy has no fees, one requiring you to pay 80 percent or less of your balance is better than one requiring 100 percent payoff.

 The final policy you should be aware of is the equipment return policy.
 These let you return your system without cancellation fees during a narrow window right after your contract starts.
 Depending on the company, equipment return policies end in as little as three days or as long as a year after installation.

-Customer service is similar to Wi-Fi, where more bars mean a stronger signal.
-In customer service, more support channels and useful operating hours lead to a better signal.
+Customer service is similar to Wi-Fi, where more bars means a stronger signal.
+In customer service, more support channels and useful operating hours lead to a better customer experience.